AnubisQuantumCipher/Quantum-Shield/README.md

 ## 🔒 **Security Disclosure**

-For security vulnerabilities, please email: `security@quantum-shield.dev`. **Do not create public issues for security vulnerabilities.**
+For security vulnerabilities, please email: `sic.tau@proton.me`. **Do not create public issues for security vulnerabilities.**